 Every year when hurricane season approaches, you’ll start to see tropical talk centered around something called an “invest.”
 Invest is short for “investigation” and it refers to a weather feature that the National Hurricane Center (NHC) is investigating.
 It should be noted that it is NOT necessarily an area that is expected to develop into […]

 Do you have a question you want to Ask Amy?
-Click here to email her (email@example.com)!
+Click here and fill out the form.
 Then come back to see if you get an answer in an upcoming "Ask Amy" post.

 Have you heard the news about the solar eclipse happening in August?
 Since the Earth and moon are constantly moving around the sun, it’s not that uncommon for the moon to pass between the Earth and sun, blocking out a portion of the light received on Earth.
 In fact, on average, at least two eclipses […]